 He is a Spanish singer and composer who made his breakthrough in the middle of the 1990s on the indie Mexican label Fonovisa.
 He grew up in Miami, and his self-titled debut album was released in 1995, a commercial and critical triumph.
 It ended up being the decade’s best-selling act in Spanish.

-Around the turn of the century, he made a successful transition into the mainstream English market.
+Around the turn of the century, he successfully transitioned into the mainstream English market.
 For US$68 million, he agreed to a multi-album agreement with Universal Music Group, under which his Spanish albums would be released by Universal Music Latino and his English albums would be released by Interscope Records.

 4.3.
 Salvador Dali

 Dali is regarded as one of the most creative artists of the 20th century and is best known for his paintings.
-By the time Dali was 24 years old, he had studied art, been inspired by Picasso to create his version of cubism, and was starting to incorporate surrealist ideas into his paintings.
+He had studied art, was inspired by Picasso to create his version of cubism, and started incorporating surrealist ideas into his paintings.

 4.4.
 Francisco De Goya